 - Recall the regulatory safety standards to minimize exposure to sources of radiation

-- Identify personal protective measure to take to avoid radiation exposure
+- Identify personal protective measures to take to avoid radiation exposure

 2. Certified Health Physicist (CHP)